Iguinhuus/Devops_Global_solutuion/README.md

 Verifique a existência do arquivo azure-pipelines.yml na raiz do repositório.

 3. Conecte Sua Conta do Azure:
-   No Project Settings do Azure DevOps, vá até Service Connections e crie uma nova conexão com a sua conta do Azure, nomeando-a como MinhaConexaoAzure.
+   No Project Settings do Azure DevOps, vá até Service Connections e crie uma nova conexão com a sua conta do Azure, nomeando-a como MyazureSubscription.

 4. Execução da Pipeline:
    A pipeline executará as seguintes etapas: